Why choose the divorce financial settlement solicitors at Evolve Family Law?

 - A recent statement showing the cash equivalent transfer value (known as CETV) provided by the trustees or manager of each pension arrangement that you have.

-In financial proceedings the Court requires full, frank and clear financial disclosure.
+In financial proceedings, the Court requires full, frank and clear financial disclosure.
 This duty is ongoing and includes a duty to disclose any material change in financial circumstances.
-This can include disclosing a proposed sale of a business, sale of a house or shares, or a change in relationship status.
+This can include disclosing a proposed sale of a family business, sale of a house or shares, or a change in relationship status.

 The Court also imposes a duty to disclose any confidential information or documentation that a spouse holds about the other spouse.
 When deciding whether or not documents are “confidential” the Court considers whether or not the person who states that the documents are confidential had a reasonable expectation of privacy in relation to the confidential paperwork.
-If you possess confidential information belonging to your spouse or you become aware of any confidential information or documentation a solicitor will not be able to discuss the contents with you.
+If you possess confidential information belonging to your spouse or you become aware of any confidential information or documentation a family law solicitor will not be able to discuss the contents with you.
 To do so could result in the solicitor not being able to represent you or could result in civil action or costs Orders being made against you.
 If you do come into possession of any confidential information or documentation, the documentation should be delivered to your spouse’s representative.

-I want to challenge a Court Order as my spouse did not disclose an asset in the divorce and financial disclosure
+Can you challenge a Court Order if your spouse did not disclose an asset?

-As it is difficult and expensive to challenge a financial Court Order once the Order is made it is important that both you and your spouse give the right level of financial disclosure before the Order is made and the right questions are asked on your behalf and expert reports obtained.
-If financial disclosure was inadequate then if Court proceedings are started to try to unravel the financial Court Order this can prove expensive so it is best to get the disclosure right from the outset.
+As it is difficult to challenge a financial Court Order it is important that both you and your spouse provide the right level of financial disclosure before the Order is made and the right questions are asked on your behalf and expert reports obtained.
+If financial disclosure was inadequate and Court proceedings are started to try to unravel the financial Court Order this can prove expensive.
+That is why it is best to get the disclosure right from the outset.